HenrikHov/MasterNTNU/README.md

-This project uses ROS Noetic, an essential middleware for robot control, and runs on Ubuntu 20.04.
+This project uses ROS Noetic and runs on Ubuntu 20.04.
 Python 3 is used for all development.
 The project requires a setup process involving workspace directories and Catkin, the ROS build system.
-Due to a non-disclosure agreement (NDA) with Blu, detailed setup information cannot be shared, but a general overview is provided below.
+Due to a non-disclosure agreement (NDA), detailed setup information cannot be shared, but a general overview is provided below.

 ## Linux OS and ROS Noetic